 Residual income will be mostly made through an actual business.

 Residual income is great because it allows you to scale much quicker since it’s not directly linked to your time.
-Especially when adding it on top of your active income when navigating from layers one and two to layer three it can really start to speed you up navigating trough the flywheel of wealth.
+Especially when adding it on top of your active income when navigating from layers one and two to layer three it can really start to speed you up navigating through the flywheel of wealth.

 But if you want full control and diversification, there’s one more type of income to open up layer four.

 Passive income is income that requires practically zero work.
-If you can get enough of this you’ll become a true master of time and truly focus on what you want, keep building that business with reduced stress, start a non-profit or just travel the world.
+If you can get enough of this you’ll become a true master of time and truly focus on what you want, keep building that business with reduced stress, start a non-profit, or just travel the world.

 Passive income is your main income in layer four of the five layers of wealth.